TudorCosma/covenant-planner/README.md

-# Covenant Wealth Australian Financial Planner
+# Covenant Wealth Australian Financial Planner -!!!
+DISCLAIMER!!! this is an educational tool only — not financial advice.
+This is not the finished tool, much of it is not working yet.

 A comprehensive retirement planning tool built by Tudor Cosma CFP at Covenant Wealth.